Written byConnie Yang

 Step 3: Choose the external hard drive as the backup destination.

 If you want to get more details about how to back up your Mac, please read: How to back up your Mac with Time Machine.

 3. Check the space of your Mac hard drive

 A macOS download and installation requires enough free space, or the process will fail.
-Usually, a macOS update needs at least 20GB of free storage and 2GB memory.
+Usually, a macOS update needs at least 20GB free storage and 2GB memory.
 If there's no sufficient free space, clear up more storage and free up memory on your Mac.

 However, as macOS Big Sur asks over 33GB free to install it, you'd better remain at least 33GB for the upcoming macOS Monterey installer.